SatoriCyber/dac-tools/eksctl_tool/README.md

 ## Supported platforms
 The script and tools can run on `bash` or `zsh` shells.

+## AWS credentials expiration
+The EKS creation is a long running process which might take 30-50 minutes.
+You must ensure that you are authenticated to AWS with credentials which are valid for at least 1 hour in order to allow the script to finish successfully.

 ## Minimum permissions required for running this tool
   If you use `EXISTING_VPC=true` the minimum IAM policies required to run are [here](./aws_required_policies/iam_eks_policy.json) and [here](./aws_required_policies/limited_ec2_policy.json)
   If you use `EXISTING_VPC=false` you need full ec2 permissions, therefore the minimum IAM policies required to run are [here](./aws_required_policies/iam_eks_policy.json) and [here](./aws_required_policies/full_ec2_policy.json)